 Accredited courses are generally respected by employers – so you will also be increasing your career prospects.

 You can also access our courses with funding from The Institution of Engineering and Technology (IET) who offer a number of scholarships and grants for those studying on IET accredited courses - which includes all courses offered by Computer Science here at York.
-For more information please click here.
+Find out more about our scholarships.

 If you take a year in industry, you are likely to have fulfilled some part of the training requirement, which is normally done through work experience.